 There are tons of options for keeping up with the NFL online: You can watch games live with NFL Sunday Ticket or track scores and stats with a variety of apps.
 But if you want more than that, including the ability to get your current and historic football fix, NFL Game Pass might be the best solution.

 With NFL Game Pass, it's possible to watch out-of-market games, track players you care about and enjoy games from the past.
 Better yet, the service gives you access to NFL-related shows for inside knowledge of what's happening in and around the huddle.

-Needless to say, NFL's Game Pass has long been a popular service for football fans.
+Needless to say, NFL's Game Pass - and it's even better International equivalent (more information below) - has long been a popular service for football fans.
 This guide will walk you through what it is, how it works and whether it's a good value.